a Guest Author

 Josua DeWolf sent me this description of what it feels like to have a panic attack.
 Being susceptible to them myself, I found it terribly familiar.
 I thought it could serve as a springboard for those of us with panic… Continue reading

-Daniel Woodnutt is a software developer living in Wellington, New Zealand.
+Daniel W. lives in New Zealand.
 He was diagnosed with Bipolar Type I twelve years ago, and today he shares with us some of his experiences of and insights about mania.

 Joe Cox is a filmmaker who recently made the film “David’s Dream.”
 In this article, he discusses his the excitement and challenges of making this film and how it went from production to its acceptance at World Health Day in Manchester later this year.
 You can find out more about the film at his blog for the film, David’s Dream, and see more clips about the movie on his Youtube channel.
 He also runs the personal blog Bipolar Joe.